-Background Most clinical risk stratification models are based on measurement at a single time-point rather than serial measurements.
+Most clinical risk stratification models are based on measurement at a single time-point rather than serial measurements.
 Artificial intelligence (AI) is able to predict one-dimensional outcomes from multi-dimensional datasets.
-Using data from GARFIELD-AF registry, a new AI model was developed for predicting clinical outcomes in atrial fibrillation (AF) patients up to 1 year based on sequential measures of PT-INR within 30 days of enrolment.
+Using data from Global Anticoagulant Registry in the Field (GARFIELD)-AF registry, a new AI model was developed for predicting clinical outcomes in atrial fibrillation (AF) patients up to 1 year based on sequential measures of prothrombin time international normalized ratio (PT-INR) within 30 days of enrolment.

-Methods and results Patients with newly diagnosed AF who were treated with vitamin K antagonists (VKA) and had at least 3 measurements of PT-INR taken over the first 30 days after prescription were analyzed.
-The AI model was constructed with multilayer neural network including long short-term memory (LSTM) and one-dimensional convolution layers.
+Methods and results

+Patients with newly diagnosed AF who were treated with vitamin K antagonists (VKAs) and had at least three measurements of PT-INR taken over the first 30 days after prescription were analysed.
+The AI model was constructed with multilayer neural network including long short-term memory and one-dimensional convolution layers.
 The neural network was trained using PT-INR measurements within days 0-30 after starting treatment and clinical outcomes over days 31-365 in a derivation cohort (cohorts 1-3; n = 3185).
-Accuracy of the AI model at predicting major bleed, stroke/SE, and death was assessed in a validation cohort (cohorts 4-5; n = 1523).
+Accuracy of the AI model at predicting major bleed, stroke/systemic embolism (SE), and death was assessed in a validation cohort (cohorts 4-5; n = 1523).
 The model's c-statistic for predicting major bleed, stroke/SE, and all-cause death was 0.75, 0.70, and 0.61, respectively.